 How Often Can I Do Red Light Therapy?
 Safe Frequency Guide

+Wondering how often you can dive into red light therapy?
 It all depends on what you’re aiming for, the issue you’re tackling, and the device you’re using.
-Many folks start off doing daily sessions to kick things into gear—especially if this is your first time.

 But not every situation calls for everyday use.
 Some goals actually see better results with just 2–3 sessions per week.
 I’ll walk you through different schedules so you can get the most out of your therapy without feeling like you’re burning money or time.